stacks-network/stacks-core/README.md

 cargo run --bin blockstack-cli publish b8d99fd45da58038d630d9855d3ca2466e8e0f89d3894c4724f0efc9ff4b51f001 0 0 kv-store ./kv-store.clar --testnet
 ```

 This command will output the **binary format** of the transaction.
-In our case, we want to pipe this output and dump it to a file that will be used later in this step by step.
+In our case, we want to pipe this output and dump it to a file that will be used later in this tutorial.

 ```bash
 cargo run --bin blockstack-cli publish b8d99fd45da58038d630d9855d3ca2466e8e0f89d3894c4724f0efc9ff4b51f001 0 0 kv-store ./kv-store.clar --testnet | xxd -r -p > tx1.bin